-Windows 10 with multiple users puts no restriction on the amount of space one can occupy on the existing storage.
+Windows 11/10 with multiple users puts no restriction on the amount of space one can occupy on the existing storage.
 This makes the whole system vulnerable if storage is of importance.
 That’s where Disk Quota comes into the picture.
 The feature ensures that every user gets a fixed amount of disk space, which cannot be trespassed.
-The system is smart enough to set warning early, so users know, and take effective measures to ensure the performance.
+The system is smart enough to set warnings early, so users know, and take effective measures to ensure the performance.
 In this post, we will share how you can enable and set Disk Quota in Windows 10 using Disk Properties, Registry, or Group Policy Editor.

 Disk Quota Features